Alfareiza/calc-payment/README.md

 You will see a message informing what the program does and asking you if you want to start to do the calculation.

-Once the program has ended up, you can modify the txt file, in order to force the program to demand more from it.
+Once the program has finished, you can modify the txt file, in order to force the program to demand more from it.

 This is how it looks:

 ```
-This program calculate the fee of a employee trough information comes from a txt file according to the next pattern:
+This program calculates the fee of a employee based on information fed by txt file according to the next pattern:
             					"JANE=MO10:00-12:00,WE08:15-17:51,SU20:00-21:00"
             Then, will be printed on the screen the salary of every employee.
 Be sure that there is a txt file on the folder.